Meekness in the Bible and Jesus’ Remarkable Examples

 Those who are meek are broken and full of remorse in spirit.
 This is the very opposite of those who are proud.
-The meek submit their own will to the word of God, but the proud and wicked will not do this.
+The meek submit their own will to the word of God, as is the case for any meekness in the Bible, but the proud and wicked will not do this.
 The proud are filled with hate, which makes the Bible all the more valuable to the meek.
 “The meek will He guide in judgment; the meek will He teach His way” (Psalm 25:9)

 But it is not enough to be meek toward God only—we must also be so toward men.
 Anyone who acknowledges the authority of Christ over his life should also demonstrate the same meek and lowly spirit that was in Him during His time of being made humble here on earth.